 Body

-Module for Structure-of-Arrays (SoA) container for simulation bodies and a proxy for AoS-like access.
+Provides a Structure-of-Arrays (SoA) container for simulation bodies and a proxy for Array-of-Structures (AoS)-like access.

 The Bodies class uses an SoA layout (e.g., all masses in one array, all positions in another) for cache-efficient computations.
 The BodyProxy class provides a convenient AoS-like interface (body.x, body.v) for a single body, combining the best of both worlds.